Examinations and Results

 There are no scheduled exams at the moment, please check back again for updates.

-As part of steps taken to fight the spread of coronavirus (COVID-19), the government announced that all exams in schools and colleges in England in summer 2020 would be cancelled and they will not publish any school or college level educational performance data based on tests, assessments or exams for 2020.
-Further information can be found here:
+As part of steps taken to fight the spread of coronavirus (COVID-19), the government announced that all exams in schools and colleges in England, in summer 2021, would be cancelled and they will not publish any school or college level educational performance data based on tests, assessments or exams for 2020.

 The figures below are based on school data only and have not been validated by the Department for Education.